argus-authz/argus-documentation/source/argus_introduction.rst

 Components <AuthorizationFramework#Service_Components>`__ and `Enabled Applications <AuthorizationFramework#Enabled_Applications>`__ sections.

-Before you continue it is recommend that you read this `introduction to the Argus system <AuthZIntro>`__.
+Before you continue it is recommend that you read this :ref:`introduction to the Argus system <argus_concepts>`.
 This will provide you with a better understanding of how the components work together, what information passes between the components and how policies are formed.